 $ sudo dd bs=4M if=path/to/image.iso of=/dev/diskX status=progress oflag=sync

-and waiting for few minutes, for now.
+and waiting for a few minutes, for now.